 What Google Thinks of Pop-Up Ads

 As annoying as pop-up ads were, they were never really on Google’s radar and as such the search results of a website with pop-up ads weren’t affected.
-That quickly changed as smartphones gained popularity and a bulk of searches started to come from mobile devices.
+According to our Search Engine Optimisation specialists, that quickly changed as smartphones gained popularity and a bulk of searches started to come from mobile devices.

 From 2015 onwards, Google started implementing some new search engine measures that favored websites providing good mobile user experiences.
 The first of these measures was the mobile update which was announced in the autumn of 2014 and rolled out on April 21st, 2015.
 This update included search results which showed a “Mobile-friendly” label for websites that had been optimized for mobile devices.